Jump to: Appendix B – Emergency Response Plan

 Emergencies and violent incidents in school districts are critical issues that must be addressed in an expeditious and effective manner.
-Districts are required to develop a District-wide School Safety Plan designed to prevent or minimize the effects of serious violent incidents and emergencies and to facilitate the coordination of the district with local and county resources in the event of such incidents or emergencies.
+Districts are required to develop a District-wide School Safety Plan designed to prevent or minimize the effects of serious violent incidents, declared state disaster emergency involving a communicable disease or local public health emergency declaration, and other emergencies and to facilitate the coordination of the district with local and county resources in the event of such incidents or emergencies.
 The district-wide plan is responsive to the needs of all schools within the district and is consistent with the more detailed emergency response plans required at the school building level.
 Districts are at risk of a wide variety of acts of violence, natural, and technological disasters.
 To address these threats, the State of New York has enacted the Safe Schools Against Violence in Education (SAVE) law.
 This component of Project SAVE is a comprehensive planning effort that addresses risk reduction/prevention, response, and recovery with respect to a variety of emergencies in the school district and its schools.

 School safety is the job of the entire school community.
 This effort requires leadership and coordination by school administration, and involvement and participation from all sectors of the school community.
 New York State school districts are required to develop a district-wide school safety plan to help school officials identify and respond to potential emergencies.
 Planning, conducting drills and participating in exercises with law enforcement, fire, emergency officials and other members of the school community ensures a comprehensive, unified approach to emergency response planning.
 The Menands Union Free School District-Wide Safety Plan was developed by the Menands School District Safety Team with guidance from the New York State Police.

 The Menands Union Free School District supports the SAVE Legislation, and intends to engage in a planning process.
 The Superintendent of Schools encourages and advocates on-going district-wide cooperation and support of Project SAVE.